-One of the nice perks many employers offer is a match to your own retirement contributions.
+One of the best perks of being an employee — as opposed to self-employed — is that many employers offer a match to your retirement contributions.
 An employer match can be a powerful tool to help you grow your retirement savings more quickly.
-However, to encourage employee longevity, many employers do not let the employee access the money the employer contributes until the employee is “vested.”
+However, many employers do not let the employee access the money the employer contributes until the employee is “vested.”

 What does “vested” mean?

-Vested refers to an amount of time you must work for your employer before you are entitled to the full amount of money they deposit in your retirement account.
+Vested refers to the amount of time you must work for your employer before you are entitled to the full amount of money they deposit in your 401(k) retirement account.
+An employee is fully vested in a retirement plan if they own 100% of funds in the retirement account.
+For instance, your employer’s plan may give you access to 20% of your funds after 2 years of service and 100% after 7 years.

 What is partially vested?

-My employer may have been an anomaly with their rule that if I worked for less than 5 years I did not get any of my employer’s contributions.
 In most companies, you are fully vested at some point from three to seven years.
-Many other companies offer partial vesting.
+Other companies offer partial vesting.
 For instance, after one year on the job, you may receive 20% of your employer’s contributions.
 After three years, you may receive 60% of your employer’s contributions.
 Each company has different rules, and you will need to check with the Human Resources department to learn the rules of your company.

 When you are considering changing jobs, the vestment duration should play a part in your decision.
-If you are only a year away from being vested, it may be worthwhile to stay on the job a bit longer.
-Keep in mind, if you are vested, you are not only walking away with your employer’s match, but you stand to make a great deal more in compound interest while the money is growing in your retirement account over the course of your working years.
+If you are only a year away from being vested, it may be worthwhile to stay on the job.
+Keep in mind, if you are vested, you are not only walking away with your employer’s match, but you stand to make a great deal more in compound interest while the money is growing in your retirement account.